UnemployCoin/unemploycoin.github.io/README.md

 ## 🎯 Mission

-UnemployCoin exists to create a decentralized financial ecosystem that supports individuals who have been underserved by traditional institutions.
+UnemployCoin™ exists to create a decentralized financial ecosystem that supports individuals who have been underserved by traditional institutions.
 Our mission is to build a transparent, fair, and accessible platform where blockchain technology is used for real-world relief, not speculation.

 ---